 Recent alumni of Willamette’s Department of Art History have pursued graduate degrees at institutions such as Harvard University, the University of California, Santa Barbara, and the University of Oregon.
 Current students and alumni have also pursued recent internship and career opportunities with The New Yorker, The Denver Art Museum, and The Art Institute of Chicago, The Corning Museum of Glass, and several other noted institutions.

 Graduates of our program have secured employment in a wide range of professions, including art conservation science, primary and secondary school teaching, business, law, photography and many other fields.
 For ideas about ways in which a major or minor in Art History can be applied to various professions, see our web pages "Career Opportunities" and “Career Alternatives for Art Historians.”

 The Art History major program is comprised of a core of three introductory courses (ARTH 115, 116, and 117) designed to build basic visual literacy, which explore the significant monuments and themes in Western art from prehistoric times to the twenty-first century.
 The core also includes a course (ARTH 362W), intended for more advanced students of art history, which surveys the most significant interdisciplinary theories and methodologies used by art historians.

 The final course in the art history major core is the Art History Senior Seminar (ARTH 496W) in which students pursue an individual research project, write an original thesis paper, and make a formal oral presentation of their findings.
-Students build their major around this core, choosing at least one more advanced course in Early or Asian Art History, in Early Modern Art History, and in Modern and Contemporary Art History.
+Students build their major around this core, choosing at least one additional advanced course in Early or Asian Art History, in Early Modern Art History, and in Modern and Contemporary Art History.